omerugi/Monom-Polynom/README.md

 Way of action:
 +    Checking if applying x0 and x1 in the Polynom equation and multiply the result of the two, Provides a negative result.
 +    Using while loop and "binary search" principal to locate the x in which f(x)=0 +/-(Epsilon).
-+    Every iteration advanced one side of the closed Interval according to the result of applying the mid point.
++    Every iteration advanced one side of the closed Interval according to the result of applying the midpoint.
 +    When the result of applying the mid is close by Epsilon or less to 0. return that mid.

 param x0-     left  x dot.